ualex73/monitor_docker/README.md

 2. **Error:** `Missing valid docker_host.Either DOCKER_HOST or local sockets are not available.`
     **Answer:** Most likely the socket is not mounted properly in your Home Assistant container.
 Please check if you added the volume `/var/run/docker.sock`
 3. **Error:** `aiodocker.exceptions.DockerError: DockerError(900, "Cannot connect to Docker Engine via tcp://10.0.0.1:2376...)`.
     **Answer:** You are trying to connect via TCP and most likely the remote address is unavailable.
-Test it with the command `docker -H tcp://10.0.0.1:2376 ps` if it works (replace `10.0.0.1` with your IP address)
+Test it with the command `docker -H tcp://10.0.0.1:2376 ps` if it works (replace `10.0.0.1` with your IP address).
+Also you can consult the following URL for more help: https://docs.docker.com/config/daemon/remote-access/
 4. **Question:** Is Docker TCP socket via TLS supported?
     **Answer:** Yes it is.
 You need to set the url to e.g. `tcp://ip:2376` and the environment variables `DOCKER_TLS_VERIFY=1` and `DOCKER_CERT_PATH=<path to your certificates>` need to be set
 The following is a docker-compose example how to set the environment variables and the volume with the certificates: